Flash-X/Flash-X-docs/docs/source/quickstart.rst

 -  To use for AMReX, it must be installed.
 It requires a different version each for 1, 2 or 3 dimensional application configurations. (for details see https://github.com/AMReX-Codes/amrex).
-Alternatively, you can use PARAMESH which is included in the distribution.
+Alternatively, you can use PARAMESH which is included in the distribution, and does not need a separate build.

 -  The GNU make utility

 .. _unpack:

-Obtaining and configuring Flash-X for quick start
 -------------------------------------------------

 To begin, clone the Flash-X source code distribution.

-This quick start example uses PARAMESH for managing the mesh and does not use accelerators or other devices on the node, neither does it exercise any of the advanced tools that enable use of such devices.
+::This quick start example uses PARAMESH for managing the mesh and does not use accelerators or other devices on the node, neither does it exercise any of the advanced tools that enable use of such devices.
 It requires MPI and HDF5 installed, and runs using one CPU per MPI rank.